 Energy Efficiency Cost-Effectiveness Testing

-Greg Ehrendreich serves as a Policy Analyst at Midwest Energy Efficiency Alliance (MEEA), where he uses data and analysis to support MEEA's policy activities.
+Greg Ehrendreich is the Senior Analyst at Midwest Energy Efficiency Alliance (MEEA), where he uses data and analysis to support MEEA's policy activities.
 He spent his early career in graduate study of cartilage and arthritis biochemistry.
 That transitioned to retail and service industry work, and then to labor organizing and activism.
 Before joining MEEA, Greg returned to school to study sustainable business.
 Greg holds a BS in Biochemistry with a minor in Environmental Studies from Beloit College.
-He earned an MS in Environmental Management from the IIT-Stuart School of Business.
+He earned an MS in Environmental Management from the Illinois Institute of Technology’s Stuart School of Business.